The PhD Qualifier Examination

 - Critical review - a significant (15-25 pages; ~7000words=20pages) piece of scholarly expository writing based on a coherent selection of 2-4 papers from the research literature in the chosen area.

-- Presentation - a 45-minute oral presentation, followed by questioning by a panel of 3 faculty.
+- Presentation - a 45 minute oral presentation, followed by questions from the committee.

-- A short written proposal on the WCP approval form, naming the committee, describing the area and listing the technical papers is submitted to the DGS (via the CS Student Affairs Office) for immediate consideration and approval (1 week maximum delay).
+- A short written proposal naming the committee, describing the area and listing the technical papers is submitted to the CS DGS (via the Student Affairs Office in 905 SEO) for immediate consideration and approval (1 week maximum delay).
+This proposal is submitted on the WCP Committee Form.

-- From the date of this approval, the student has exactly 60 days to prepare a critical review of the selected papers in the chosen area.
+- The DGS selects the third member and approves the committee.
+From the date of this approval, the student has exactly 60 days to prepare a critical review of the selected papers in the chosen area.

 - The faculty including the WCP committee members may answer specific questions about the selected work but should not assist in analyzing the content, the significance, or the accuracy of the selected work.